halllo/McpExperiments/README.md

 ~~According to the [specification](https://spec.modelcontextprotocol.io/specification/2025-03-26/basic/authorization/) the MCP server should also be an OAuth authorization server.~~

-According to the [specification](https://modelcontextprotocol.io/specification/draft/basic/authorization) the MCP server should provide _Protected Resource Metadata_ to point to an OAuth servers _Authorization Service Metadata_. also be an OAuth server.
+According to the [specification](https://modelcontextprotocol.io/specification/draft/basic/authorization) the MCP server should provide _Protected Resource Metadata_ to point to an OAuth servers _Authorization Service Metadata_.
+That AS should implement _Dynamic Client Registration_.

 Microsoft [plans to implement all specified authentication protocols described in the MCP spec](https://devblogs.microsoft.com/blog/microsoft-partners-with-anthropic-to-create-official-c-sdk-for-model-context-protocol?commentid=47#comment-47), but there is no roadmap yet.